jina-ai/finetuner/docs/get-started/totally-looks-like/index.md

 test_right_da.apply(preprocess)
 ```

-And we create embeddings on our test set using the fine-tuned model:
+And we create embeddings on our test set using the finetuned model:

 ```python
 # use finetuned model to create embeddings， only test data